 Reviews technical manuals and periodicals for information pertinent to software systems.

 Confers with computer manufacturers regarding hardware/software interface problems.

-Selects and trains staff of assigned technical units.
+Manages, leads, and evaluates staff members of assigned technical units.

 Plans, organizes, schedules, and participates in the training of staff relative to system software and new technological processes.

 Performs related duties as assigned.

 A Systems Engineering Manager is responsible for planning, scheduling, and managing the District'-wide operations of application and system software and the data center.

 A Software Systems Engineer is a member of a technical team responsible for analyzing, installing, customizing, optimizing, troubleshooting, and monitoring large scale, complex application and system software for the District.
 An employee of this class receives assignments that are geared towards meeting high-level technical goals and objectives and assuring implementation of software that meets those objectives with maximum